 But also, he wants my life to be better.
 If you don’t care about someone, you don’t care to help them stop making choices that are destroying them.
 But Jesus, like the best friend we can imagine, will not let me stay the way I am.
-In various moments, he gently asks me to acknowledge my wrongs and then he leads me in a better way.
+At various moments, he gently asks me to acknowledge my wrongs and then he leads me in a better way.

 I find freedom in his love.
-The battle with low self esteem has faded.
+The battle with low self-esteem has faded.
 Its hold is broken.

 Jesus, who sees us and knows us completely fully accepts us in spite of our faults.
 His secure love restores our self-respect, our sense of valued identity.
 Only God, who is perfect, can love us this perfectly.

 Would you like a relationship with God?
 Would you like to be guided by him, know his unconditional love and begin to see your life correctly from the perspective of the One who created you?
 In short, do you want God in your life?
 If so, the following explains how.

 |►||How to know God...|

 |►||I have a question or comment...|

 Endnotes: (1) Jeremiah 31:3 (2) Psalms 139:1-4 (3) Luke 15:12-24 (4) Matthew 11:28,29 (5) John 8:32 (6) John 6:37